dynamsoft-docs/barcode-reader-docs/programming/features/use-runtimesettings-or-templates.md

         // more process here
     }
     ```
+    >
+    ```java
+    CaptureVisionRouter cvRouter = new CaptureVisionRouter();
+    try {
+        String templateFile = "PATH-TO-YOUR-SETTING-FILE";
+        cvRouter.initSettingsFromFile(templateFile);
+        // String templateString = "";
+        // cvRouter.initSettings(templateString);
+    } catch (CaptureVisionRouterException e) {
+        System.out.println("Init template failed: ErrorCode: " + e.getErrorCode() + ", ErrorString: " + e.getErrorString());
+        return;
+    }
+    // more process here
+    ```

 ## Mixed Usage

 It's also possible to use a `JSON Template` along with `SimplifiedCaptureVisionSettings`.
 Typically, you initialize the SDK with a `JSON Template`, the settings in which will be reflected in `SimplifiedCaptureVisionSettings`, then you can further fine-tune `SimplifiedCaptureVisionSettings` to apply to the actual reading process.

+> NOTE: If your JSON template contains complex configurations that cannot be represented in `SimplifiedCaptureVisionSettings`, you may encounter an error message like "complex template can't be converted to simplified settings" when calling `getSimplifiedSettings()`.
+In such cases, you should either:
+> - Simplify your JSON template so that it can be converted to `SimplifiedCaptureVisionSettings`, or
+> - Continue using the JSON template exclusively without attempting to retrieve or update simplified settings.